Frequently Asked Questions

 Or you make a payment into your account by electronic payment and we will apply it to your account on the day we receive it.
 If we receive it after 1pm, we will apply it your account on the next working day.
 You will earn interest from the date it is applied.

-• I get an error message when sending funds to my account and sort code?
+• Why am I getting an error message when sending money to my account?

 • If I change my mind, can I cancel my account after it has been opened?